WentingWu666666/cassandra-medusa/docs/Configuration.md

 ;aws_cli_path = <Location of the aws cli binary if not in PATH>

+;azure_driver = <Azure driver to use.
+Either "azure-cli" or "azure-storage-blob".
+Defaults to "azure-cli">

 [monitoring]
 ;monitoring_provider = <Provider used for sending metrics.
 Currently either of "ffwd" or "local">